kevinnowland/kevinnowland.github.io/code/_posts/2020-10-26-fanbase-predictor.md

 The comments for a submission are contained in PRAW `CommentForest`.
 If we do not care about the structure, we can flatten this to a list.
-Note that the list will contain both `Comment` objects as well as `MoreComments` objectcs.
+Note that the list will contain both `Comment` objects as well as `MoreComments` objects.
 It is possible to replace the `MoreComments` objects using the `replace_more` function, but each replacement requires calling the reddit API.
 By default, 32 of the `MoreComments` objects will be replaced, which I will keep but I will also limit to those which contain at least